greenplum-db/gpdb/gpdb-doc/markdown/install_guide/install_r_dslib.html.md

     The file name format of the package is `DataScienceR-<version>-relhel<N>_x86_64.gppkg`.

 2. Copy the package to the Greenplum Database coordinator host.
+3. Follow the instructions in [Verifying the Greenplum Database Software Download](../install_guide/verify_sw.xml#topic1) to verify the integrity of the *Greenplum Procedural Languages R Data Science Package* software.
 3. Use the `gppkg` command to install the package.
 For example:

     ```